 Costs after the Free Trial

 When you upgrade to a paid Cloud Billing account, you will incur charges after the end of the Free Trial.
-You will also incur charges if you use services not covered by the Free Trial.
+You will also incur charges during the free trial period if you use services not covered by the Free Trial.
 Google Cloud and Google Maps Platform services charge you only for resources you use.
 Each service has its own pricing model, which you can find in the pricing documentation for each individual service.

 Monitor and optimize your costs